ashutoshmjain/gita/src/knower.md

 # Knower

 In Chapter 13, Krishna tells Arjuna that the body is the "field" (*kṣetra*), and the one who knows this field is the "knower of the field" (*kṣetrajña*).
+The question is how do we know our body ?
+Our senses are designed to see outwards!

 To understand this, consider a physical field—perhaps one used to grow potatoes.
 If I ask who knows how to sow, fertilize, grow, harvest, and sell those potatoes, you would say a farmer, right?
 If the purpose was to get ample crop, then farmer is the hamster running the farm to keep it aligned to its mission.
 His actions rotate based on the seasons - or the crops - but to the outside world, the farm acts kinda like a blackbox - a self organizing system that exchanges value with it's surrounding (villages).